yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ### Bootstrapping replication

-- Currently, it is your responsibility (see [these instructions](../../../deploy/multi-dc/async-replication/#bootstrap-a-target-universe))   to ensure that a target universe has sufficiently recent updates so   that replication can safely resume.
+- Currently, it is your responsibility to ensure that a target universe has sufficiently recent updates so that replication can safely resume (for instructions, refer to [Bootstrap a target universe](../../../deploy/multi-dc/async-replication/#bootstrap-a-target-universe)).
 In the future, bootstrapping the target universe will be automated, which is tracked in [#11538](https://github.com/yugabyte/yugabyte-db/issues/11538).
 - Bootstrap currently relies on the underlying backup and restore (BAR) mechanism of YugabyteDB.
 This means it also inherits all of the limitations of BAR.
 For YSQL, currently the scope of BAR is at a database level, while the scope of replication is at table level.
 This implies that when you bootstrap a target universe, you automatically bring any tables from the source database to the target database, even the ones that you might not plan to actually configure replication on.
 This is tracked in [#11536](https://github.com/yugabyte/yugabyte-db/issues/11536).

 ### DDL changes